Gavin Sheets Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 16th in the league.
+- The Royals pitching staff ranks 19th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Royals have the 29th-ranked team ERA across all league pitching staffs (5.64).
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.55).

-- Royals pitchers combine to allow 48 total home runs at a rate of 1.4 per game (to rank 25th in baseball).
+- The Royals surrender the fifth-most home runs in baseball (51 total, 1.4 per game).

-- Greinke (1-4 with a 5.25 ERA and 25 strikeouts in 36 2/3 innings pitched) makes the start for the Royals, his eighth of the season.
+- Keller (2-3) gets the starting nod for the Royals in his eighth start of the season.
+He's put together a 4.67 ERA in 34 2/3 innings pitched, with 25 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.